GModal/AUCOP/README.md

 #### Note: it's always best to clone this repository.
 The "releases" tend to become historical.

-Some plugins also utilize MobMuPlat, which is an opensource API for creating interfaces on mobile devices.
+Some plugins also (will) utilize MobMuPlat, which is an opensource API for creating interfaces on mobile devices.
 MobMuPlat has great networking hooks, and is OSC capable.

 ### Plugins